hellms/dell-democenter.github.io/Module_5_4.md

 As we are moving the Asset to an Incremental Merge Policy, we first need to unassign the Asset from the previous Policy.

-If you still in the Same Powershell Session fro.
-Previous lesson, you already have the Policy as $Policy and the Oracel Asset as $Asset
+If you still in the same Powershell Session fron Previous lesson, you already have the Policy as $Policy and the Oracle Asset as $Asset and the Storage System as $Storage System

-If not, do
+If you hve not Done Lesson 3, do

 ```Powershell